Introduction

 • Mani Mehdikhani Clinical Psychologist

-Draft letters can be found in the document library health section
+Talks, presentations, and draft letters can be found in the Health section of the document library and file store.

-Stands at Events: GSO can provided you with AA literature and help source an AA Stand.
-An AA pull-up banner makes things look professional.
-Arrive early to set up and enlist help to keep the stand manned throughout the day.
-Have a simple form available for enquiries so contact details can be passed on to the relevant Intergroup/Region to follow up.
+GSO/NSO & SSO can provide AA literature and banners which makes things look professional.
+Arrive early to set up, enlist help to keep the stand attended throughout the event.
+Create a form for enquiries and contact details to be passed on to the relevant Intergroup/Region to follow up.
 Bowls of sweets on the table can be a good ice-breaker.

 Open Meeting Workshops

-Where did the concept originate The initial concept was publicised in a 2007 Article in About AA US Newsletter for Professionals concerning a training program for Doctors in New York City, which paired first year medical students with AA members.
-This idea was taken forward by the Netherlands Intergroup who wished to take mental health nurses to an open meeting.
-One of the nurses suggested bringing the meeting to the nurses institute and in Utrecht January 2015 they held what they called a Masterclass for Mental Health Nurses.
+The initial concept was publicised in a 2007 Article in About AA US Newsletter for Professionals concerning a training program for Doctors in New York City, which paired first year medical students with AA members.
+This idea was developed by the Netherlands Intergroup who wished to take mental health nurses to an open meeting.
+One of the nurses suggested bringing the meeting to the Nurse’s Institute and in Utrecht January 2015 they held what they called a Masterclass for Mental Health Nurses.
 Since 2014 we have adopted and developed these original ideas.

-We will have now held thirty-eight two or three hour workshops since we started and reached an audience of over 1700 medical professionals.
-Our simple objective is to make these professionals more aware of and confident in AA, and thus prepared to positively recommend AA to problem drinkers with whom they come into contact.
+Our objective is to make these professionals more aware and confident in AA, and to positively recommend AA to problem drinkers with whom they come into contact.

-These sessions have had the spin off benefit of involving over one hundred different members many of whom were new to service outside their group.
+These sessions have had the spin off benefit of introducing service to hundreds of members, many of whom were new to service outside their group.

 Members Involvement: Experience has shown us that a team of five or six members with a good gender/age/length of sobriety mix is ideal.
 At first the OMW concept can seem daunting, but in practice is familiar.